tbeloc/delijn-sensor/README.md

-# delijn-sensor
+# stib-mivb-sensor

-This code can be used to add a custom sensor for De Lijn public transport of Flanders (Belgium) to Home Assistant.
+This code can be used to add a custom sensor for STIB/MIVB public transport of Brussels (Belgium) to Home Assistant.

 **_Note:_** the idea is to eventually add this to the code of Home Assistant itself